-When to run it

-If you are accessing an Adaptive Server database using the ASE or SYC DBMS identifier in InfoMaker, you must first run PBSYC.SQL once per database server to install the required InfoMaker stored procedures in the sybsystemprocs database.

-After you run PBSYC.SQL, you can optionally run PBSYC2.SQL if you want to replace sp\pb115table with a version that restricts the table list to those tables for which the user has SELECT permission.

-If you do not want to restrict the table list, there is no need to run PBSYC2.SQL.

-For instructions on running PBSYC2.SQL, see "How to run the scripts" on page 71.

-Stored procedure it creates

-The PBSYC2.SQL script creates the following InfoMaker stored procedure in the Adaptive Server sybsystemprocs database:

-PBSYC2.SQL stored procedure What it does sp_pb115table Retrieves information about those tables in the database for which the current user has SELECT permission.
-This version of sp_pb115table replaces the default version of sp_pb115table installed by the PBSYC.SQL script.
+When to run it If you are accessing an DBMS identifier in Info database server to insta sybsystemprocs database Adaptive Server database using the ASE or SYC oMaker, you must first run PBSYC.SQL once per ll the required InfoMaker stored procedures in the se.
+After you run PBSYC.S to replace sp_pb120tabl tables for which the use QL , you can optionally run PBSYC2.SQL if you want e with a version that restricts the table list to those er has SELECT permission.
+If you do not want to res strict the table list, there is no need to run PBSYC2.SQL.
+For instructions on runn page 71. ning PBSYC2.SQL , see "How to run the scripts" on Stored procedure it creates The PBSYC2.SQL script creates the following InfoMaker stored procedure in the Adaptive Server sybsystemprocs database: PBSYC2.SQL stored procedure What it does sp_pb120table Retrieves information about those tables in the database for which the current user has SELECT permission.
+This version of sp_pb120table replaces the default version of sp_pb120table installed by the PBSYC.SQL script.